-Even though the water has already been through one system, it is still best to boil it before consuming.
+Even though the water has already been through one system, it is still best to boil it before consuming it.

 Steps for Water Disinfection Using the Sun

-Solvatten is a portable water purification and water heater equipment developed for off-grid families in underdeveloped countries.
+Solvatten is portable water purification and water heater equipment developed for off-grid families in underdeveloped countries.

 It is a simple, ingenious solution that provides disadvantaged people all around the world with access to clean, hot water.

-The component does have a 7-10 year average lifespan, which implies it can withstand the critical early years when children are most vulnerable to waterborne diseases.
+The component does have a 7-to-10-year average lifespan, which implies it can withstand the critical early years when children are most vulnerable to waterborne diseases.

-Hot water (up to 75°C) may also be generated via Solvatten.
+Hot water (up to 75°C) may also be generated via Solvates.

 Waters at this degree is ideal for a variety of home and hygiene applications, including cooking, hand washing, bathing, and domestic cleaning.

 Users who want colder water can simply position their gadget in the shade once the water has been cleansed.
 Solvatten is suitable for usage on partly cloudy days but not on wet or gloomy days.